Reviewed by: Shakira Ahmed

 Although microblading has many advantages like requiring less makeup time and having more natural results than traditional permanent makeup techniques, it is considered haram (forbidden) in the Muslim faith due to its ability to alter God’s creation.

 Interestingly, microblading is deemed haram in part because it does not work with Allah’s infallible plan for humans—it alters His natural design.
-Ultimately, individuals should respect the religion’s stance on microblading and refrain from getting this type of cosmetic procedure done.
+Ultimately, it is best for individuals to respect the religion’s stance on microblading and refrain from getting this type of cosmetic procedure done.

 Is Plucking Eyebrows Haram?

-With many eyebrows styles trending today, plucking and shaping your brows have become a popular beauty ritual.
+With many eyebrows styles trending today, plucking and shaping your brows has become a popular beauty ritual.
 But is plucking your eyebrows haram – or forbidden according to Islamic law?

-There’s no single answer to this question since it depends on the reasoning behind plucking.
+When asking “Is Microblading And Plucking Eyebrows Haram,” it’s essential to consider the intent behind plucking—whether for grooming or excessive beautification.
 For example, if plucking is done simply for aesthetic purposes without hurting one’s skin, it is permissible in most cases.

 Trying to change your Allah’s making is an act of punishment according to Islamic beliefs.
 Therefore Muslim women are advised to take care before using any beautification technique.